MatteoSerafino/Python-Networks/README.md

 These is a short overview of Complex Networks on Python and a guide for beginners users to the basic steeps are needed when someone is dealing with a network.

-Here you can find the following jupyter notebooks:
+In the main folder you can find the following jupyter notebooks:

 1)part_1_Networks_and_Python.ipynb
 2)part_2_Networks_and_Python.ipynb